Certificate III in Health Services Assistance

 Students will require access to a reliable internet connection enabling access to Mater Education’s virtual learning environment, and a computer with up-to-date software, including Microsoft Office, Adobe Acrobat Reader and Adobe Flash Player.

-View the schedule of fees for students in 2021 and 2022 and here.
+View the schedule of fees for students in January and May 2023.

 Government funding—Certificate 3 Guarantee